-At the time, 'Labour spending mess' was repeated ad nauseum - by politicians, pundits and spokespeople from across the political spectrum - and it is still messagedisciplined Tories to this day.
+At the time, 'Labour spending mess' was repeated ad nauseum and it is still repeated by message-disciplined Tories to this day.
+Recently Boris Johnson accused Labour of having a "lust" for raising taxes, despite his government having introduced the biggest tax rise since the 1940s.
 And so, the story of what caused the financial crisis is cemented in people's minds: Labour borrowed and spent too much money.
 The solution therefore was simple: austerity.